bqi343/cp-notebook/Contests/README.md

 # Contests

 See [clist.by](http://clist.by/) for an extensive list.
 Most of the contests which I do are a subset of those shown in "Programming Contests.png".
+A link to my google calendar is available [here.](https://calendar.google.com/calendar?cid=Y2s5ZjdmZDBkNjdmOGFxZ2oxbDVrMHJ1OGtAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)

   * [USACO](http://www.usaco.org/)
     * Bronze, Silver, Gold, Platinum: 3 problems, 4 hrs